junxit/us-congress-bills-109/metadata.md

 - 2005-03-10 — Introduced in Senate
 - 2005-03-10 — Read twice and referred to the Committee on Indian Affairs. (text of measure as introduced: CR S2495)
 - 2005-03-10 — Sponsor introductory remarks on measure.
 (CR S2494-2495)
+- 2005-06-29 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2006-03-16 — Committee on Indian Affairs.
+Reported by Senator McCain without amendment.
+With written report No. 109-221.
+- 2006-03-16 — Committee on Indian Affairs.
+Reported by Senator McCain without amendment.
+With written report No. 109-221.
+- 2006-03-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 374.